A TRANSITION INTO FALL-LIKE WEATHER...

 SMALL CRAFT ADVISORY TODAY

 SATURDAY: Early frost NORTHWEST?
 Partly cloudy.
-Breezy and seasonably cool.
-HIGH: 57 LOW: 39
+Breezy and seasonable.
+HIGH: 57 LOW: 40

 SUNDAY: Early frost NORTHWEST.
-Golden sunshine.
+Plenty of sun.
 A nice fall day!
 HIGH: 64 LOW: 39

 MONDAY: Early frost NORTHWEST More sunshine and milder.
 HIGH: 68 LOW: 48